JamesMartin1998/JavaScript-Project/README.md

 ## Solved Bugs

 In this project I learned that when using a language such as JavaScript, fixing one bug can often lead to finding a new one.
+- Fixed the conditionals that were causing the computer to always win
 - Fixed users starting the game without choosing a weapon
 - Fixed the user playing a infinite number of games as the games remaining would continue into the minus numbers instead of stoping at zero
 - Fixed the wrong image showing in the pop up section
+- Fixed HTML W3C Validator error (div not allowed as child of button) by using img elements instead of divs with backgrounds

 ## Unfixed Bugs